playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-component-reference/index.md

 };
 ```

 But wait a moment!
-If we think back to [our Side Effects chapter](/posts/ffg-fundamentals-side-effects) we'll remember that mutating state outside of a component's local values is an example of a side-effect.
+If we think back to [our Side Effects chapter](/posts/ffg-fundamentals-side-effects) we'll remember that mutating state outside a component's local values is an example of a side effect.

 ![A pure function is allowed to mutate state from within it's local environment, while a side effect changes data outside its own environment](../ffg-fundamentals-side-effects/pure-vs-side-effect.png)